KevinWMatthews/c-cpputest_intro/docs/system-tools.md

 ## Production Build

-It is important to have a separate production build.
-This will not include memory leak checks, mocks, overrides, etc.
+It is important to distinguish between test and production builds.
+Unit tests often override behavior of production code with mocks, custom functions, and memory leak checks.

 ### Configure and Compile